The Loyola community is built upon the belief that Jesus is at the heart of our life and locale.

 This celebration is at the heart of our liturgical and cultural life at Loyola.

-ValeteOur Valete celebrations mark the culmination of thirteen years of schooling for our Year 12 students.
+ValeteOur Valete celebrations mark the culmination of thirteen years of schooling.

 Foundation Day Mass